-Curaçao is an attractive but arid and largely flat island stretching about 40 miles (64km) in length.
-The southern coastline is scattered with spectacular bays, beaches and secluded coves and is more inhabited than the rough northern shore where the weather-beaten terrain takes the brunt of the wind, and cliffs are pounded by the rough surf.
-The best beaches are scattered along the southwest coast where the calm, crystal clear water also makes it a tropical paradise for divers, snorkellers and swimmers; towards the east are the largest bays, where the main port and historic capital city, Willemstad, is situated.
+Curaçao is an attractive, arid and largely flat island stretching about 40 miles (64km) in length.
+The southern coastline is scattered with spectacular bays, beaches and secluded coves and is more inhabited than the rugged northern shore where the weather-beaten terrain takes the brunt of the wind, and cliffs are pounded by the rough surf.
+The best beaches are scattered along the southwest coast where the calm, crystal clear water creates a tropical paradise for divers, snorkellers and swimmers; towards the east are the largest bays, where the main port and historic capital city, Willemstad, is situated.

 The capital city, Willemstad, has been a major international trading centre for centuries, its society a mixture of different nationalities, races and cultures and its shops filled with goods from around the world.
 Old Willemstad dates from the 18th and 19th centuries and is one of the most remarkable historic areas in the Caribbean with charming alleys and superb Dutch colonial architecture housing restaurants, museums, shops and hotels.
 Many of the beautiful Dutch buildings have been adapted to life in a hot and breezy climate and sport Caribbean-style shutters, porches and verandas, lending further charm to the cheerfully painted historic structures.

 Whether the days are spent in sun-soaked relaxation or by taking advantage of the endless activities on offer, on land or in the water, when the sun begins to set the trend is to slip into one of the bars, where happy hour is just the beginning of the night to come.

 We are looking for contributors for our Curacao travel guide.
 If you are a local, a regular traveller to Curacao or a travel professional with time to contribute and answer occasional forum questions, please contact us.